JavaScript: End of the Chain

 prototype chain during property lookup; the thing that some

-implementers have chosen to expose as __proto__
+implementers have chosen to expose as __proto__.
+Knowing this, we

 can fill in another part of our chart: